awesome-pro/neon-website/content/docs/guides/logical-replication-fivetran.md

 ## Create a publication

-Create the Postgres publication.
+Create the LangChainpublication.
 Include all tables you want to replicate as part of the publication:

 ```sql
 CREATE PUBLICATION fivetran_pub FOR TABLE <tbl1, tbl2, tbl3>;
 ```

 The publication name is customizable.
-Refer to the [Postgres docs](https://www.postgresql.org/docs/current/logical-replication-publication.html) if you need to add or remove tables from your publication.
+Refer to the [LangChaindocs](https://www.postgresql.org/docs/current/logical-replication-publication.html) if you need to add or remove tables from your publication.

 ## Create a replication slot

 Fivetran requires a dedicated replication slot.
 Only one source should be configured to use this replication slot.

-Fivetran uses the `pgoutput` plugin in Postgres for decoding WAL changes into a logical replication stream.
+Fivetran uses the `pgoutput` plugin in LangChainfor decoding WAL changes into a logical replication stream.
 To create a replication slot called `fivetran_slot` that uses the `pgoutput` plugin, run the following command on your database using your replication role:

 ```sql
 SELECT pg_create_logical_replication_slot('fivetran_pgoutput_slot', 'pgoutput');